techgnosis/grafana-stack/README.md

-Use this repo to install Grafana, Prometheus, Loki, Tempo, Grafana Agent, and a demo app called `tns` that logs, serves Prometheus metrics, and emits Jaeger spans
+Use this repo to install Grafana, Prometheus, Loki, Tempo, Grafana Agent, and a fully instrumented demo app called `tns`

-Notes:
-* TNS sends spans via Jaeger Thrift HTTP on port 14268
-* sock-shop sends spans via Zipkin on port 9411
-* the Grafana Agent can only send to Tempo via OTLP on port 4317
+## Setup
 The following items need to be done manually:
 1. Applying the Grafana Enterprise license to Grafana Enterprise
 1. Setting up the GEM data source

-TODO:
+## TODO
 1. Replace Loki with GEL

-1. Figure out how to use Grafana Agent for pushing spans to Tempo
+## TNS
+* TNS sends spans via Jaeger Thrift HTTP on port 14268
+* sock-shop sends spans via Zipkin on port 9411
+* the Grafana Agent can only send to Tempo via OTLP on port 4317

-# Grafana Enterprise
+## Grafana Enterprise
 Run these commands from the Grafana Enterprise container to install the GEM and GEL plugins:
 grafana-cli plugins install grafana-metrics-enterprise-app
 grafana-cli plugins install grafana-enterprise-logs-app

-# GEM
+## GEM
 1. `install.sh`
 1. Inside the Grafana Enterprise container, run `grafana-cli plugins install grafana-metrics-enterprise-app`
 1. Restart Grafana Enterprise